Andelad/project-content-vault/AI_DEVELOPMENT_RULES.md

-# 🚨 AI RULES - STOP AND READ
+# 🚨 AI Development Guide

 ## INSTRUCTION FOR AI COPILOT
-Create a file called `AI_DEVELOPMENT_RULES.md` in the project root directory with this exact content.
-This guide must be followed for ALL code changes.
+This guide must be followed for ALL code changes in this project.

 > **🤖 AI REMINDER**: For complex features involving multiple service layers, workflows, or architectural decisions, ALSO read `Architecture Guide.md` to understand the complete services architecture, service layer responsibilities, and development workflow patterns.